Prairieton Township, Christian County, Illinois

 Prairieton Township is one of seventeen townships in Christian County, Illinois, United States.
 As of the 2020 census, its population was 425 and it contained 177 housing units.

+History

+Like the other sixteen townships of the county, this township was established by an order of the Christian County commissioners' court in March 1866, after township organization had been approved by a countywide referendum on November 7, 1865.
+It was initially named Adams Township but was renamed Prairieton in April 1866.

 Geography

+Prairieton is the northernmost of the three townships in Christian County that lie east of the third principal meridian.
+Like the others, it was originally placed in Shelby County in 1839, but was subsequently transferred to Christian County by the state legislature.

 According to the 2010 census, the township has a total area of 36.58 sqmi, of which 36.57 sqmi (or 99.97%) is land and 0.02 sqmi (or 0.05%) is water.